 At a petrol station, we ask permission to park and sleep in our car.
 The attendant invites us into his spartan room, containing a table, three chairs, and an iron stove on the raw concrete floor.
 He disappears into the next room and returns with tea and sugar.
 As it is very cold outside, we stay near the stove until late in the evening.

 On our way towards the next pass, we make a stop to enjoy the gorgeous view.
-Suddenly, four school jump out of the sky.
+Suddenly, 4 school girls appear, seemingly jumping out of the sky.
 They have made a shortcut from one hairpin bend to the next, climbing down an almost perpendicular rock wall.

 In the thickets, chaffinches (Fringilla coelebs) and blackbirds (Turdus merula) are singing, and among the grass grow primroses (Primula), snowbells (Soldanella), and a species of hellebore, called the Lenten rose (Helleborus orientalis), named for its early flowering.
 In Christianity, the Lent is a period of 40 days prior to Easter.